chromeos/adhd/cras/README.md

 [<output-node-name>] ; Name of the mixer control for this output.
   <config-option> = <config-value>
 ```
-output-node-name can be speficied in a few ways to link with the real node:
+output-node-name can be specified in a few ways to link with the real node:
 - UCM device name - The name string following the SectionDevice label in UCM
     config, i.e. HiFi.conf
 - Jack name - Name of the mixer control for mixer jack, or the gpio jack name